CSIRT-MU/Trace-Share/README.md

 - [TraceCreator](TraceCreator) – virtual environment for the creation of packet traces

-- [TraceInfo](TraceInfo) – a tool providing basic information about trace captures
+- [TraceAnalyzer](TraceAnalyzer) – a tool providing basic information about trace captures

 - [datasets](datasets) – an example of annotated units (will be deleted after web platform introduction)